chloealbright/DevHiveMind/Algorithms & Data Structures/Algo/Key Base Attributes of Algo patterns 1.md

-### Two Pointer can leverage Set or Map or other Data Structures

-Two pointer can be applied to two arrays or strings or a combination of a string and a array or used to find numbers in a range just like Sliding window

-input of array or string

-left and right pointer

-You may also leverage min and max other Math methods depending on what you're doing

-Similar attributes to Sliding window

-Iterate through array with while loop with condition of while left is less then right pointer

-Maybe swap values

-can be applied to inputs of sorted arrays list or matrix use sorts before using pointers

-Two pointer technique is quite similar but we usually compare the value at the two pointers instead of all the elements between the pointers.

-Two-pointers can also have variations like a fast-slow pointer.

-which is very useful when dealing with cyclic Linked Lists or Arrays.

 ### Cyclic Sort(you can be looking for missing, duplicate, greater or less then/ or looking for a specific value that is missing)